 Guideline 7.
-If the Committee recommends denial of an operator's license application, the reasons for denial must be clearly stated on the record and shall be consistent with the criteria outlined above.
+If the Committee recommends denial of an operator's license or a retail alcohol beverage application, the reasons for denial must be clearly stated on the record and shall be consistent with the criteria outlined above.

 Appeals Process.